 The Mengapur Polymetallic Project is a long term potential project in the Company's pipeline of projects.
-Upon completion of the Intec trial testwork on sulphide gold ore at the Company's Buffalo Reef project, the Company intends to apply Intec Technology in testing sulphide copper recovery at the Mengapur Project and manufacture copper metal in-country to supply local copper product fabricators, as opposed to shipping concentrate off-shore.
+The Company intends to apply Intec Technology in testing sulphide copper recovery at the Mengapur Project and manufacture copper metal in-country to supply local copper product fabricators, as opposed to shipping concentrate off-shore.

-The major mining license for the Mengapur Project tenement was renewed in June 2016; exploration and mining license applications are pending for approval by Pahang State for Star Destiny Sdn.
+The major mining license for the Mengapur Project tenement was renewed in June 2016; exploration and mining license applications are pending approval by Pahang State for Star Destiny Sdn.
 Bhd. ("SDSB"), a 100% owned subsidiary of Monument.
 Management continues its dialogue with the Pahang State authority to advance this process.